From Nashville to You: Legacy

 La Toya Jackson has since stated that she regrets the album's release.
 In her 2011 memoir Starting Over she called the project "bizarre and doomed from its inception."
+In the years since the album’s release, the cover was changed to a more recent photo of Jackson in a cowboy hat.

 In a 2007 interview, Tommy Martin praised Jackson's three-octave voice and revealed that he had “remixed a couple of those songs and in some places where she was weak, I pulled it up stronger.
 The duet is now so full and so good.”